-Should I go to Madrid or Barcelona?
+Should I go to Madrid or Barcelona for Travel?

 Why choose between Madrid or Barcelona?
 Go to both if you can.

-I definitely can’t make this decision for you, however, I did enjoy Madrid best.
+When it comes to travel to Madrid vs Barcelona for vacation I definitely can’t make this decision for you, however, I did enjoy Madrid best.
 I think you have to weigh the pros and cons of each location and decide what is best for you.
 I will always say you should try to make time for both.
 Both are different and similar in ways, which is why it would be good to experience both.

 Which one would you choose?
 Madrid or Barcelona?
 Leave it in the comments.